application-stacks/runtime-component-operator/doc/user-guide.md

 ### Knative support

-Application Stacks Operator can deploy serverless applications with [Knative](https://knative.dev/docs/) on a Kubernetes cluster.
+Runtime Component Operator can deploy serverless applications with [Knative](https://knative.dev/docs/) on a Kubernetes cluster.
 To achieve this, the operator creates a [Knative `Service`](https://github.com/knative/serving/blob/master/docs/spec/spec.md#service) resource which manages the whole life cycle of a workload.

 To create Knative service, set `createKnativeService` to `true`: